Each event carries properties of the event source job.

 The Jobflow unknown status event is created, when the Server, during the startup, detects run records with undefined status in the Execution History.
 Undefined status means, that the Server has been killed during the jobflow run.
 The server automatically changes the state of the jobflow to Not Available and sends the jobflow status unknown event.

-Please note, that this works just for executions, which have a persistent record in the Execution History.
-It is possible to execute a transformation without a persistent record in the Execution History, typically for better performance of fast running transformations (e.g. using Launch Services).
+Please note, that this works just for executions which have a persistent record in the Execution History.
+It is possible to execute a transformation without a persistent record in the Execution History, typically for better performance of fast running transformations (e.g. using Data Services).